rickyzhang82/telepresence/docs/reference/docker-run.md

 When used with a container based daemon:
 - `--rm` Mandatory, because the volume mounts cannot be removed until the container is removed.
 - `-v <telemount volume>:<docker mount dir>` Volume mount specifications propagated from the intercepted container
+- `--network container:<name of containerized daemon>` Network is shared with the containerized daemon

 When used with a daemon that isn't container based:
 - `--dns-search tel2-search` Enables single label name lookups in intercepted namespaces